Attestation (Updated on April 9, 2026) 12 min read

 United Kingdom

 The UK has been a Hague member since 1965.
 Apostille is available through the FCDO (Foreign, Commonwealth & Development Office).
+The UAE is not a Hague member, so the FCDO apostille alone is not sufficient — UAE Embassy attestation in London and UAE MOFA are still required.

 Process: